mtrk-dev/ISMRM-2025-Surfing-School-Hands-On-Open-Source-MR/README.md

 KomaMRI's graphical user interface can be used to simulate on the bain phantom, however it does not support the cylinder phantom.

 To simulate on either the cylinder or brain phantoms and obtain the same images featured in the presentation, go to  `Simulation` and run `educational2025_mtrk_simulation.jl`.
 This script will ask to provide the sequence folder, the sequence name and the phantom to simulate on before performing the simulation.
+Three julia libraries are necessary: KomaMRI, CUDA, and MAT.
+It is using GPU to accelerate the simulation.
+For machines with no CUDA support, please comment line 12 before running.
 It saves results as HTML files stored in `Simulation/Results`:
 * `Simulation/Results/Sequences` stores a dynamic plot of the sequence,
 * `Simulation/Results/Trajectories` stores a dynamic 3D plot of the k-space readout trajectory,